-Section 93 provides that when an instrument is dishonored the holder must give notice that the instrument has been dishonored.
+Section 93 provides that when an instrument is dishonored the holder must give notice that the instrument has been dishonored to all prior parties whom he wants to make liable.
 In 'Union bank V. Dina Nath' - AIR 1953 All.
 637 it was held that this section was intended to confine the holder's right of enforcing the liability to only those who are otherwise liable under the law and to whom notice has been given; it was not intended to enlarge the holder's right so as to enable him to claim damages from persons against whom he has no remedy under the Act.